2012 United States presidential election in North Dakota: Caucuses

-Democratic
+Democratic caucuses

-Republican
+Republican caucuses

 The 2012 North Dakota Republican caucuses were held on March 6, 2012.
 North Dakota has 28 delegates to the Republican National Convention; despite Rick Santorum's nominal win in the preference poll conducted during the caucuses, the majority of the delegates elected by the state party convention later in March said they supported Romney.

 Convention controversy

-North Dakota Republican Party had its state convention from Friday, March 30 to Sunday, April 1 where twenty-five unbound National Convention delegates were elected.
-Rick Santorum had won the strawpoll at the Legislative Districts caucuses on Super Tuesday with a large margin to Ron Paul in second place and Mitt Romney in third place.
-The party leaderships recommended slate of delegates was to reflect this strawpoll result.
-According to Santorum and Paul supporters the slate did not live up to this requirement, but gave Romney a large majority of the delegates.
+The North Dakota Republican Party held its state convention from Friday, March 30 to Sunday, April 1, where twenty-five unbound National Convention delegates were elected.
+Rick Santorum had won the straw poll at the Legislative Districts caucuses on Super Tuesday with a large margin to Ron Paul in second place and Mitt Romney in third place.
+The party leadership's recommended slate of delegates was to reflect this straw poll result.
+However, the slate gave Romney a large majority of the delegates.
 Former NDGOP Chairman Gary Emineth called the vote undemocratic and a railroad job.